-As shown in Figures 11 and 12 consumption decreased in all three sectors.
-Weather can impact gas use in the residential sector which may have been a factor in 2012 as winter temperatures were substantially higher than average.
+Figures 11 and 12 show consumption has increased slightly in all three sectors.
+Weather is a significant factor influencing natural gas use in the residential and commercial sectors.
+This may have been a factor in 2013, as winter temperatures were lower than average.